ThreeSR/Computer-Vision-Notes/README.md

 # Computer-Vision-Notes

-This repo will contain notes for CV.
+This repo will contain notes for CV-related Papers.

 http://latex.codecogs.com/svg.latex?